 Subsequent to initial recognition, the Company measures the debt component of both a compound and a hybrid financial instrument at amortized cost using the effective interest method.
 The equity component of a compound financial instrument is not re-measured subsequent to initial recognition.
 The equity conversion option of a hybrid financial instrument is marked to market at the reporting date and changes to the fair value are charged or credited to profit and loss.

-Notes to the Condensed Interim Consolidated Financial Statements For the six months ended March 31, 2021 (Expressed in thousands of U.S., except share and per share amounts)
+Notes to the Condensed Interim Consolidated Financial Statements For the six months ended March 31, 2022

 4. RECEIVABLES AND ADVANCES